neobytes-project/neobytes/README.md

-NeoBytes core staging tree
+Neobytes core staging tree
 ===========================

 https://www.neobytes.network

-Further information about NeoBytes Core is available in [doc folder](/doc).
+Further information about Neobytes Core is available in [doc folder](/doc).

-What is NeoBytes?
+What is Neobytes?
 ------------------

-NeoBytes is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-NeoBytes uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-NeoBytes Core is the name of the open source software which enables the use of this currency.
+Neobytes is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Neobytes uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Neobytes Core is the name of the open source software which enables the use of this currency.

-NeoBytes uses a hash algorithm NeoScrypt.
+Neobytes uses a hash algorithm NeoScrypt.
 Based on a total Proof of Work and Masternode system, it is accesible to everyone, it ensures a fair and stable return of investment for the Graphics Processing Units (GPUs) miners and the Masternode holders.

-For more information, as well as an immediately useable, binary version of the NeoBytes Core software, see <https://www.neobytes.network>
+For more information, as well as an immediately useable, binary version of the Neobytes Core software, see <https://www.neobytes.network>

-## NeoBytes FAQ
+## Neobytes FAQ

 **Launch Date**: June 1, 2021